slhck/ffmpeg-quality-metrics/README.md

 ./docker_run.sh
 ```

+Check the output of the above command for more help.

 ## Output

 JSON or CSV, including individual fields for Y, U, V, and averages, as well as frame numbers.